panva/node-oidc-provider/docs/README.md

 ### responseTypes

 Array of response_type values that the authorization server supports.
-The default omits all response types that result in access tokens being issued by the authorization endpoint directly as per [OAuth 2.0 Security Best Current Practice](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-13#section-3.1.2) You can still enable them if you need to.
+The default omits all response types that result in access tokens being issued by the authorization endpoint directly as per [`RFC9700 - Best Current Practice for OAuth 2.0 Security`](https://www.rfc-editor.org/rfc/rfc9700.html#section-2.1.2) You can still enable them if you need to.